Jonathon Sheen - Medicine & Healthcare in Jamaica

 The hospital is Type C, offering basic medical and surgical care to patients, and has lots of different areas you can experience: the Out Patient Department (OPD), the Labs, and Male and Female Medical and Surgical, and Paediatric Wards.

 During the placement you arrange with the other volunteers to rotate between the departments to ensure you all experience everything.
 I spent my first few and last couple of weeks in the OPD, and the best way I can describe it is as a cross between a GP and in A&E, with patients ranging from those coming for simple prescriptions to more serious diseases, such as cancer & COPD.
 The doctors allow you to get as involved as you want in the department, and I saw so much more than I would be allowed to experience at home.
-I got to sit in on all examinations, assist in suturing (sewing wounds), take blood, help diagnose illnesses, attend clinics and pronounce people dead.

 The rest of my time at the hospital was spent in the neighbouring Male Medical and Surgical Wards.
 The most interesting part of the days were the ward rounds with the doctor and nurses; seeing how the patients were progressing from day to day and learning more about the various diseases common to Jamaica.

 The wards are a great place to get to know the patients and strike up friendships with them; some of whom stayed for the entirety of my placement.
 I have fond memories of one of the patients who was always hungry and always trying to trick different nurses to bringing him 5 breakfasts a day.
 Although it never worked he kept me and the other volunteer entertained.